Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 “Fuckin’…whatever.
 Ain’t’cha got someone else to torment?
 Why not Daar?
 He’s pretty.”

 “I go where the news is.”
 She shot the trio an almost-apologetic smile.
 “I know now’s a bad time.
-But you’ll need to make a statement at some point so I’ve got my card here if---”
+But you’ll need to make a statement at some point so I’ve got my card here if - ”

 Firth rolled his eyes, picked her up, spun her a perfunctory one-eighty and put her down again with a firm shove in the back to get her out of the way.
 “Run along now.”
 He nodded down respectfully at the dog, who’d rushed to defend her master with a growl.
 “Good dog, too.
 Now git.”